Robbie632/pyLingo/README.md

 where <number> is consistent with the order the phrases are found in phrases.json, starting from 0, see files in already present audio folder for example.

+---

+## References

+All symbol-based icons are resources from Flaticon.com